AI Use Cases/Professional Services

 How does AI optimize intelligent document extraction for Professional Services?

-AI-native extraction uses Professional Services business logic - it reads SOW terms, client hierarchies, and engagement metadata from your Maconomy, Workday PSA, or Deltek Vision instance to classify and validate extracted hours, expenses, and project codes with 95%+ accuracy, not just convert images to text.
+AI-native extraction uses Professional Services business logic - it reads SOW terms, client hierarchies, and engagement metadata from your Maconomy, Workday PSA, or Deltek Vision instance to classify and validate extracted hours, expenses, and project codes - targeting 95%+ accuracy - not just convert images to text.
 The system understands that a "Senior Manager" timesheet on a fixed-fee engagement requires different handling than T&M billing, recognizes client entity aliases, and automatically flags potential scope creep by comparing extracted actuals against contractual SOW limits.
 This context-aware approach eliminates the manual re-validation and re-keying that generic OCR tools require.

 Is our Operations data kept secure during this process?

 Yes.
-For Professional Services compliance specifically, the system enforces SOX cost allocation rules for public company clients, respects SEC independence time-coding restrictions for audit engagements, and validates IRS Circular 230 CPE hour tracking for tax advisory firms.
-All extraction and correction actions are logged with full audit trails for regulatory review.
+Documents and extracted data stay inside your systems - the extraction layer reads from and writes to your Maconomy, Workday PSA, or Deltek Vision instance, and every extraction and correction action is logged with a full audit trail for regulatory review.
+For Professional Services compliance specifically, the system enforces SOX cost allocation rules for public company clients, respects SEC independence time-coding restrictions for audit engagements, and validates IRS Circular 230 CPE hour tracking for tax advisory firms - built to support your firm's compliance obligations, not to replace your own compliance sign-off.

 What is the timeframe to deploy AI intelligent document extraction?

-Typical deployment is 10-14 weeks: weeks 1-2 cover system architecture and integration planning with your Maconomy, Workday PSA, or Deltek Vision team; weeks 3-6 involve training the extraction model on 200-300 of your historical documents and tuning business rule logic; weeks 7-9 cover UAT and operations team training; go-live occurs in week 10.
-Most Professional Services clients see measurable results - 5-8% utilization gains, 30% faster proposal turnaround - within 60 days of go-live as the system processes your first full billing cycle.
+Plan for a working system inside the first 100 days: weeks 1-2 cover system architecture and integration planning with your Maconomy, Workday PSA, or Deltek Vision team; weeks 3-6 involve training the extraction model on 200-300 of your historical documents and tuning business rule logic; weeks 7-9 cover UAT and operations team training; go-live occurs in week 10.
+A rollout like this is scoped to show measurable results - recovered utilization and faster proposal turnaround - within 60 days of go-live as the system processes your first full billing cycle.

-What are the key benefits of using AI-powered intelligent document extraction for Professional Services firms?
+What are the key benefits of using intelligent document extraction for Professional Services firms?

-How does AI-powered intelligent document extraction improve efficiency and accuracy for Professional Services firms?
+How does intelligent document extraction improve efficiency and accuracy for Professional Services firms?

 Related Frameworks & Solutions